chrissnell/Lightcube/README.md

    Protocol Version [8 bits]         Currently 0x1

    Display Width [8 bits]            The number of horizontal LEDs in the display.
-Currently 00001000
-                                     (which is 8 in decimal)
+User-defined.

    Display Height [8 bits]           The number of vertical LEDs in the display.
-Currently 00001000
+User-defined.
                                      (which is 8 in decimal)

    Retain Delay (seconds) [8 bits]   The time (in 1/10 second increments) to display the current frame before advancing